Information for current students and residents

 1.3.1

 The allocation of rooms for Postgraduates is the responsibility of the Accommodation Manager.
-Girton College provides rooms for all Postgraduate students requiring accommodation for one person for the duration of their course who meet apply and meet all of their entry conditions by the 1st August.
+Girton College tries to provides rooms for Postgraduate students requiring accommodation for one person for the duration of their course who apply and meet all of their entry conditions by the 31st July.

 1.3.2